We fight for the EDUCATION of every person in the Black Hills

 Shelter from Domestic Violence

-According to our 2019 Community Needs Assessment, lack of availability of temporary shelter for those escaping violence was the #4 top identified need in the Black Hills.
+According to our 2019 Community Needs Assessment, lack of availability of temporary shelter for those escaping violence was a top 7 identified need in the Black Hills.
 Addressing domestic violence could also help address the mental health, substance abuse, and child abuse arenas.

 “A mother with three kids lost her job because of the virus and was trying to get on unemployment.
 She was struggling to get approved for unemployment and could not get into contact with their offices to see what was going on.
 She is a single parent who lives paycheck to paycheck and her family was quickly running out of food and hygiene products.
 Through the UNITED We Stand COVID-19 Relief Fund, Crisis Intervention Shelter Service (CISS) was able to provide her with 5 complete meals, plus additional food items to help them.
 CISS also included a month’s worth of hygiene products and cleaning supplies for her family.
 She knows she can reach out to CISS for more items if they are still in need.
 When CISS showed up to her house with these items, she broke down and cried, thanking them for helping her family during desperate times.
 ‘We explained we wouldn’t be able to provide this assistance without the help of the United Way,’” - CISS